 To create the mural piece, we decided to use ultra vibrant vinyl to create the visual story and transferred it to 6 metal substrates provided by Sammel Group, a local professional signage and installation company.
 Whenever I spoke about the mural process, most people assumed it would be painted since that’s usually the process of most murals.
 Truth is, I had no desire to paint especially if I had only a month to actually learn how to paint.
 For those who are unfamiliar with vinyl stickers: it is basically a very strong wall sticker used to decorate a room, used as a commercial sign to promote a business, brand on a vehicle, or even a shop window!
 Josie guided us through translating my digital artwork to fit the 12’x16’ size of the mural and preparing the file to be cut into the various colors used for the mural.
 The colors we decided to use mostly matched the original digital piece; we used glossy orange, pink, purple & light blue, matte yellow & black, and holographic gold & black. oh the vibrancy, ya’ll!

-The mural was the most non-stressful project I’ve ever completed in my life, hands-down.
-It’s also the first mural I’ve ever completed EVER.
-The only tedious part of the process was writing the art proposal for the BCA Juneteenth Mural Application (which is the “all about” section above).
+This is the first mural I’ve completed EVER.
+The most tedious part of the process was writing the art proposal for the BCA Juneteenth Mural Application (which is the “all about” section above).
 Since I was a member at the Generator Makerspace located in Burlington, I was able to receive great support on the art proposal and creative process.
 Among the support I received during this process was Josie Bunnell who is an artist, printmaker, and a fellow member of the Generator Makerspace.
 From the moment my proposal was accepted, we underwent a vibrant journey to bring the Black Madonna & Black Child of Hope to life.

-Once the mural was finished on all 6 metal panels, Josie and I dropped them off at Sammel Group.
-On June 15th, Sammel Group called us over to Fletcher Free Library to watch the mural installation.
+Once the mural was finished on all 6 metal panels, we dropped them off at Sammel Group.
+On June 15th, 2022, Sammel Group called us over to Fletcher Free Library to watch the mural installation.
 That day, there was a double rainbow ring around the sun and I’ve never felt more loved by the universe in my life.
 That was my validation that I am living my true purpose.

-Below is a condensed mural plan Josie and I followed during the mural process:
+Below is a condensed mural plan of the mural process:

 MURAL PLAN OF CREATION